 Of course no one is directly saying these things to me face-to-face, but I am wondering how you would go about responding to this without having to read all that mysticism garbage online?

-A: Those familiar with "Apologetics" (essentially, the "defense of the Christian faith") have likely heard of the Lord, Liar, Lunatic Trilemma made popular by C.S.
-Lewis and thoroughly presented by Josh McDowell in his Evidence That Demands A Verdict.
+A: Those familiar with apologetics have likely heard of the Lord, Liar, Lunatic Trilemma.
+This argument was made popular by C.S.
+Lewis.
+It was thoroughly presented by Josh McDowell in his Evidence That Demands A Verdict.

-Of course, those who deny the Lordship of Christ are not always convinced by such arguments, and have entered a fourth option to the famous Trilemma, which makes the conclusions of that apologetic argument moot.
+Those who deny the Lordship of Christ are not always convinced by such arguments.
+They have entered a fourth option to the famous Trilemma.
+This makes the conclusions of that apologetic argument moot.
 What if Jesus wasn't a real person at all?
-What if he was just a myth or a legend?
-What if he was a real person, but never claimed any of the things his current followers believe, but was a simple man whose legend ran amok?
+What if He was just a myth or a legend?
+What if He was a real person but never claimed any of the things His current followers believe?
+Could it be true that Jesus was a simple man whose legend ran amok?

-The question at the top of this post has hints of the "Jesus Myth" problem, because clearly the Questioner doesn't believe that the pagan god Mithra is real or worthy of worship, yet the similarity between this false god and the true God, specifically in the person of Jesus Christ, is raising some concern.
+The question at the top of this post has hints of the "Jesus Myth" problem.
+Clearly the Questioner doesn't believe that the pagan god Mithra is real or worthy of worship.
+Yet the similarity between this false god and the true God, specifically in the person of Jesus Christ, is raising some concern.

-It's important to raise the Jesus Legend problem, whether or not the Questioner actually cares about addressing the issue, because if we deal only with the claims of Mithra, then what about those who point to other mythological figures/deities such as Krishna and Osiris?
-Although the particulars are slightly different, for the sake of completeness I want to open the box a little more than just for Mithra, because cases are made that "the Jesus Myth" borrowed from all of these other myths and is, therefore, no more reliable than any of them.
+It's important to investigate the Jesus Legend problem whether or not the Questioner actually cares about addressing the issue.
+If we deal only with the claims of Mithra, then what about those who point to other mythological figures/deities such as Krishna and Osiris?
+Although the particulars are slightly different, for the sake of completeness I want to open the box a little more.
+Cases are made that "the Jesus Myth" borrowed from all of these other myths.

 So, the question is how would I respond to this?

-First, I would have to point out that similarities may be significant in some cases, but more important are differences.
-For example, microwave ovens and jet airplanes have many similarities: they are made with metal, glass, and electric wiring.
+First, I would have to point out that similarities may be significant in some cases.
+But more important are differences.
+For example, microwave ovens and jet airplanes have many similarities.
+They are made with metal, glass, and electric wiring.
 Both have moving parts.
 Both require electricity for proper functioning.
-However, the differences are fairly significant (duh!).
+However, the differences are fairly significant.

-The fact of the matter is that the differences are significant.
+The differences are significant.
 This is where we should spend our time.
 And, we must remember that the Jesus of "faith" is not exactly the same as the Jesus of "history."

-The Questioner expressed a desire to not spend a lot of time reading about Mithra (or Krishna or Osiris), but you'll find if you decide to read everything you can about them, that these stories read much differently than the biblical narratives concerning Jesus of Nazareth.
-The most important difference, is that the narratives about Jesus claim to be written by eye-witnesses of his life, ministry, death, burial, and resurrection!
-In stark contrast, the writings about Krishna, Osiris, and Mithra all read much more like legend and myth, with no eye-witnesses writing what they "saw" and "heard."
+The Questioner expressed a desire not to spend a lot of time reading about Mithra (or Krishna or Osiris).
+If you decide to read everything you can about them, you'll see that these stories read much differently than the biblical narratives concerning Jesus of Nazareth.
+The most important difference, is that the narratives about Jesus claim to be written by eye-witnesses of His life, ministry, death, burial, and resurrection.
+In stark contrast, the writings about Krishna, Osiris, and Mithra all read much more like legend and myth.
+No eye-witnesses writing what they "saw" and "heard."

-Sometimes a big deal is made about the dates of these "stories" - saying that most of these legends pre-date Christianity, so the "Jesus Legend" incorporated elements from these other stories and attributed them to Jesus.
-Perhaps he was a real person, but the legend of Jesus does not tell who he really was because his followers "borrowed" from Mithra, Krishna, and Osiris to make Jesus seem more important than he really was.
+Sometimes a big deal is made about the dates of these stories.
+Most of these legends pre-date Christianity.
+So, the claim is that the "Jesus Legend" incorporated elements from these other stories and attributed them to Jesus.
+Perhaps He was a real person but the legend of Jesus does not tell who He really was because His followers "borrowed" from Mithra, Krishna, and Osiris to make Jesus seem more important than He really was.

 However, the prophecies concerning Jesus go back thousands of years before the historical person - Jesus of Nazareth - was born, crucified, and risen from the dead.
-It becomes much more difficult to claim which came first when we take into account the fact that belief in "Jesus" didn't start with Christianity... the people of God were proclaiming the coming Messiah for millennia prior to his actual coming!
-In fact, the first prophecy concerning the coming Messiah is made at the Fall of humanity in Genesis 3:15 - meaning that every culture to come afterward would be influenced by the Judeo-Christian perspective.
+It becomes much more difficult to claim which came first when we take into account the fact that belief in "Jesus" didn't start with Christianity.
+The people of God were proclaiming the coming Messiah for millennia prior to His actual coming.
+In fact, the first prophecy concerning the coming Messiah is made at the Fall of humanity in Genesis 3:15.
+This means that every culture to come afterward would be influenced by the Judeo-Christian perspective.

-Of course, skeptics won't accept this time-line.
-As a result, it is better to focus our attention upon the historical person of Jesus, because if his claims were true and he is, in fact, Lord, then the rest falls into place.
-The historicity of the person of Jesus is difficult to deny - yet people still try.
+Of course, skeptics won't accept this timeline.
+As a result, it is better to focus our attention upon the historical person of Jesus.
+If His claims were true and He is, in fact, Lord, then the rest falls into place.
+The historicity of the person of Jesus is difficult to deny.
+People still try.
 In the same way, there are those who claim that the Holocaust never happened.
 Given enough time, future generations will point to these voices from the past and say, "See!
 The Holocaust was just a myth!"
-Just because some people make foolish claims, doesn't mean that they are credible.
+Just because some people make foolish claims doesn't mean that they are credible.
 The historicity of Jesus is easy to prove through Jewish, Roman, and Christian sources.

-To deny that similarities exist would be foolish and it would be a waste of our time to try and diminish or eliminate any and all similarities to the life, ministry, and teaching of Jesus with others.
+To deny that similarities exist would be foolish.
+It would be a waste of our time to try and diminish or eliminate any and all similarities to the life, ministry, and teaching of Jesus with others.
 Instead, one last example should be noted to demonstrate the failure of similarities between fiction and reality to diminish the truth of reality: the fictional sinking of the Titan and the historical sinking of the Titanic.

-If you're not familiar with this example, there was a fictional novel written 14 years prior to the sinking of the Titanic with many similar details.
-Clearly, the fact of a fictional story pre-dating the historical occurrence does not invalidate the historical fact that the Titanic sank and was a great historical disaster.
-No one could find a copy of Futility, the fictional book, and convince you that the Titanic didn't sink simply because this false story has some comparable details and came before the Titanic sunk, right?
+If you're not familiar with this example, there was a novel written 14 years prior to the sinking of the Titanic with many similar details.
+But the story was a work of fiction.
+It should be evident that the fact of a story pre-dating the historical occurrence does not invalidate the historical fact that the Titanic sank.
+It was a true historical disaster.
+I doubt someone could find a copy of Futility, the book, and convince you that the Titanic didn't sink simply because this false story has some comparable details and came before the Titanic sunk.
+Right?

-In the same way, no matter how many "similarities" can be trotted out, we must always focus our attention on the differences, because they are most significant.
-Many have claimed to be the Savior of the world, but only Jesus stands the test of scrutiny.
+In the same way, no matter how many similarities can be trotted out, we must always focus our attention on the differences.
+They are most significant.
+Many have claimed to be the Savior of the world.
+Only Jesus stands the test of scrutiny.
 The historical resurrection demonstrates with power that He was, and is, who He claimed to be (Romans 1:4).
 And there is forgiveness of sin and redemption available in no one else.
 Jesus alone, after investigation, can claim to be the way, the truth, and the life.
 Truly, no one comes to the Father except through Him.